-The excavators' reconstruction of the building as a structure with load-bearing walls has generally been taken for granted by other scholars, with some of them proposing different, equally questionable, reconstructions.
+The excavators' reconstruction of the building as a structure with loadbearing walls has generally been taken for granted by other scholars, with some of them proposing different, equally questionable, reconstructions.
 Fageström's reconstruction of the building showing the wall- and veranda posts bending inwards and crossing at the ridge beam (Fageström 1988, 60, fig. 46) is contradicted by the existing evidence.
-Herdt - who, incidentally, pointed out the LK-T building's similarity to European Neolithic longhouses - went even further: asserting that 'there is no valid structural interpretation [for the wall- and veranda posts] as the wall is solid enough to fulfil any structural duties by itself', he put forward a reconstruction of the building, whereby the veranda posts are detached from the building and instead form a fence surrounding it (Herdt 2015; see also Wilson Jones and Herdt 2022); we address Herdt's argument in Appendix 2: II and Appendix 5: III.b.
-8
+Herdt - who, incidentally, pointed out the LK-T building's similarity to European Neolithic longhouses - went even further.
+He asserted that 'there is no valid structural interpretation [for the wall- and veranda posts] as the wall is solid enough to fulfil any structural duties by itself', suggesting a reconstruction of the building whereby the veranda posts are detached from the building and instead form a fence surrounding it (Herdt 2015; see also Wilson Jones and Herdt 2022).
+We address Herdt's argument in Appendix 2: II and Appendix 5: III.b.
+9